jsugimoto99/ENSF-614---Group-12/README.md

 ... *(Continue with your content here)* ...

 ## Project Design
-Diagrams from the design phase of the project can be found in our design phase documentation.
+Diagrams from the design phase of the project can be found in our [Design Phase Documentation](./Diagrams).
 These diagrams include: a use-case diagram, use-case scenarios based off the use-case diagram, an activity diagram, sequence diagram, state transition diagrams, a system domain diagram, domain classes, boundary classes, controller classes, a package diagram, and a deployment diagram.